akshay-gera/Winnipeg-Transit-ELT-Pipeline/README.md

 - Processing the data into a structured format (Pandas DataFrame).
 - Saving the processed data into a CSV file using the `save_df_to_csv` function.

+**Note**: At this stage, I mounted a volume directory using the **Docker Compose Override file**, allowing the extracted data to reside locally before the subsequent cloud steps (e.g., BigQuery loading).
+This helped in organizing the flow of the data and testing locally before pushing it to the cloud.

 ### 3. **Data Loading to BigQuery**

 Once the data is processed, the pipeline pushes the resulting CSVs (for routes and destinations) into **Google Cloud BigQuery** using the **BigQueryHook** from Airflow.
 The `push_to_big_query` function is responsible for:

 - Reading the CSV files containing the processed data.
 - Loading the data into the designated BigQuery tables using the `to_gbq` method.

+**Note**: To ensure that Airflow can communicate effectively with **BigQuery**, I had to enable the **Google Cloud Resource Manager API** and provide the service account email with appropriate IAM permissions.

 ### 4. **Airflow DAG**